Skip to main content

 A Critical Analysis of Clinical Evidence

 The large, randomized controlled trials provide the highest level of clinical evidence, and their findings must be respected.
-The TTrials, for instance, were rigorously designed but concluded that in older men with and age-associated memory impairment, one year of treatment did not improve memory or other cognitive functions compared to placebo.
+The TTrials, for instance, were rigorously designed but concluded that in older men with low testosterone and age-associated memory impairment, one year of treatment did not improve memory or other cognitive functions compared to placebo.
 However, a deeper analysis reveals several considerations:

 1. Target Population ∞ These trials focused on men who already had some level of cognitive impairment.
 The question of whether testosterone optimization can prevent decline in cognitively healthy adults remains largely unanswered.
 The mechanisms of prevention may differ from those of restoration.